-For any messages that trigger the suspicious message structure check, the email is held in the Administrator Hold Queue.
-Additionally an email notification is sent to the intended recipient of the email.
+Any messages that trigger the suspicious message structure check are sent to the Hold Queue.
+Additionally, an email notification is sent to the intended recipient of the email.
 For example:

 This is a content alert notification message.

 The message indicated below is badly structured and could not be fully examined.

 These notifications can be customized to include customer specific details (e.g. Helpdesk telephone number for releasing held emails).

 Below are some of the reasons for messages being placed in the Hold Queue because of "Suspicious Message Structure": For more details, see the MSDN website.